lam-kelly/interclass/README.md

 **Throws**

-- `400` if the problem is not valid
+- `400` if the problem is not valid (empty field, duplicate answer choices)
 - `403` if the answer does not match one of the answer choices

 #### `DELETE /api/problem/:problemId` - Delete a problem